TomNisbet/nqsap/docs/_docs/build-13-flags.md

 ## Carry Flag Usage by the ALU and H Register

-In addition to its use in the conditional jump instructions, the Carry Flag is also used as an input to the ALU (L) and the sHift (H) Register.
-Depending on the operation, the carry supplied to the ALU and H registers can be either a hard-coded one or zero, the value of the Carry Flag, or the inverted value of the Carry Flag.
-The inversion is needed because the Carry Flag uses positive logic, with a one indicating a carry is present, but the ALU uses negative logic, where a zero indicates that a carry should be used in the operation being performed.
+In addition to its use in the conditional jump instructions, the Carry flag is also used as an input to the ALU (L) and the sHift (H) Register.
+Depending on the operation, the carry supplied to the ALU and H registers can be either a hard-coded one or zero, the value of the Carry flag, or the inverted value of the Carry flag.
+The inversion is needed because the Carry flag uses positive logic, with a one indicating a carry is present, but the ALU uses negative logic, where a zero indicates that a carry should be used in the operation being performed.

-The new value of the Carry Flag after an instruction also varies by instruction.
+The new value of the Carry flag after an instruction also varies by instruction.
 Its value may came from either the ALU or the H register.
 In addition, the CLC and SEC instructions can explicitly clear the flag using a value from the bus.